Women are getting most of the new jobs. What's going on with men?

 17 times as many jobs filled by women

-That parity masks the significant gains women have recently made in the labor market.
+That parity masks the significant gains women have made in the labor market recently.
 Of the 369,000 jobs the Labor Department says were created since the start of Trump's second term, nearly all — 348,000 of them — went to women, with only 21,000 going to men.
 That's nearly 17 times as many jobs filled by women as by men.

 The lopsidedness was driven by huge growth in health care, where women hold nearly 80% of jobs.
 Over the past 12 months, health care alone added 390,000 jobs, more than in the economy overall, making up for job losses elsewhere.